saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

         True
 ```

 The `junos.rollback` can be used to load a previous configuration that is available on the device.
-When we issue a `junos.rollback`, we effectively do a `rollback 0` and we return to the current active configuration and we discard our candidate configuration.
+When we issue a `junos.rollback`, we effectively do a `rollback 0`.
+This means we return to the current active configuration and we discard our candidate configuration.
 By default, any Juniper will allow us to rollback to anything ranging from 0-49.

 After performing the rollback, the candidate configuration no longer exists: